Gustave Brickner

-Gustave "Gus" Brickner was a famous swimmer hailing from Charleroi, Pennsylvania in the United States.
+Gustave Adolph "Gus" Brickner was a famous swimmer hailing from Charleroi, Pennsylvania in the United States.
+Born Feb.
+10, 1912 to Gustave Adolph Brickner Sr. (1889 - 1918) and Philamena "Minnie" Buchrop (1885 - 1968).
+One of Five siblings, Gus's father died at age 29 when Gus was 6 years old.
+Minnie later married Samuel French.

+Gus married Mary Louise Gallagher (1917-2007).
+They had three children.
+Gus died December 5th, 1991.

 He was famous for extreme swimming feats.
 Living in an era before the internet and instant worldwide media, his name was well known in swimming circles.
 Many non-competitive swimmers also knew him by his well-earned nickname, "The Human Polar Bear".